The main goals of this ESL lesson plan are to:

 Video:

 Students watch a video: “Can Exes Be Friends?”
-They then choose which topics were mentioned in the video.
+They then complete gaps in sentences based on video content.

 Exercises: